blakeb211/article-sklearn-companions/README.md

 ### Add AutoML and Extreme Gradient Boosting to your algorithm toolbox with AutoSklearn and XGBoost
-Sklearn has a range of estimat ors including regularized regression, support vector machine, single decision trees, bagged trees, boosted trees, and deep neural nets.
+Sklearn has a range of estimators including regularized regression, support vector machine, single decision trees, bagged trees, boosted trees, and deep neural nets.
 We can add XGBoost and AutoML functionality by importing a single package for each.

 ```
 # ... sklearn imports, create onehot encoder transform, create dataframes ...